-On 5 September 2016 HM Revenue & Customs’ (HMRC) launched the latest Disclosure Facility called the Worldwide Disclosure Facility (WDF) following the closure of the Liechtenstein Disclosure Facility (LDF) and the Crown Dependency equivalents.
+On 5 September 2016 HM Revenue & Customs’ (HMRC) launched their latest Disclosure Facility called the Worldwide Disclosure Facility (WDF) following the closure of the Liechtenstein Disclosure Facility (LDF) and the Crown Dependency equivalents.
+The WDF will close on 30 September 2018.

 The Pro’s and Con’s

-- Prompt registration and short disclosure period of 90 days
+- A short disclosure period of 90 days (which can be extended to 180 days in complex cases)

 - Both UK and offshore matters can be addressed